DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

 \subsubsection{MTC Cybersecurity}

-The transition of manufacturing towards IoT-enabled, data-driven Industry 4.0 workflows has expanded the cyberattack surface of MTCs~\cite{TUPTUK201893,9247392,Mullet9345803,williams2022taxonomy}.
-MTC vulnerabilities stem from outdated systems that lack regular security updates, low operator awareness, and dense network connections, making them prone to cyberattacks~\cite{Mullet9345803,9247392}.
-Manufacturing facilities must integrate IoT-specific security measures, including multi-layered authentication, tamper-resistant encryption, and real-time surveillance, into their operational technology infrastructure~\cite{Mullet9345803}.
-AI and Machine Learning (ML) algorithms are capable of analyzing controller data to detect nuanced anomalies, concurrently adjusting defense policies.
-Furthermore, contemporary cryptographic techniques ensure the security of data flows over their entire life-cycle~\cite{GAO2020668}.
-Viewing cybersecurity as a core design element, rather than just an operational expense, is crucial for the resilience of smart manufacturing and MTC operations~\cite{Mullet9345803,9247392}.
+The shift to IoT-enabled, data-driven Industry 4.0 workflows has expanded the cyberattack surface of MTCs~\cite{TUPTUK201893,9247392,Mullet9345803}.
+MTCs are vulnerable due to outdated systems without regular security updates, low operator awareness, and dense network connections~\cite{Mullet9345803,9247392}.
+Manufacturing facilities should integrate IoT-specific security, such as multi-layer authentication, tamper-resistant encryption, and real-time surveillance, into their operational technology infrastructure~\cite{Mullet9345803}.
+AI and machine learning algorithms can analyze controller data to detect nuanced anomalies while adjusting defense policies.
+Recent cybersecurity studies on CNC machines have further explored deep learning-based models for detecting cyber-physical attacks, but these mainly serve as passive anomaly detectors rather than active authentication or watermarking mechanisms~\cite{11050046}.
+Viewing cybersecurity as a core design element, rather than just an operational expense, is crucial for resilient smart manufacturing and MTC operations~\cite{Mullet9345803,9247392}.